Download

 Introduction

-Since 1997, the European Union has regulated emissions from Non-Road Mobile Machinery (NRMM) engines, initially through Directive 97/68/EC, gradually establishing a staged system from Stage I to Stage V.
+Since 1997, the European Union has regulated emissions from Non-Road Mobile Machinery (NRMM) engines, starting with Directive 97/68/EC and gradually establishing a staged emission control system from Stage I to Stage V.

-The latest Stage V regulation (EU 2016/1628) was officially released in 2016, replacing older directives and becoming the strictest non-road engine emission standard in the world.
+The latest EU Stage V emission regulation (EU 2016/1628) was officially introduced in 2016, replacing previous directives and becoming one of the most stringent emission standards for non-road engines worldwide.

-Over the past two decades, emissions of particulate matter (PM) and nitrogen oxides (NOx) from European non-road machinery have decreased by more than 95%, and Stage V pushes these reductions to a new level, further improving public health and environmental protection.
+Over the past two decades, emissions of particulate matter (PM) and nitrogen oxides (NOx) from European non-road machinery have decreased by more than 95%.
+The introduction of Stage V regulations pushes these reductions even further, significantly improving air quality, public health, and environmental protection.

 Yanmar STAGE V (2).JPG